Aṣṭasāhasrikā Prajñāpāramitā Sūtra: Chapters 30-32: Sadāprarudita and Conclusion

 Chapter 30.
 Sadāprarudita — The Buddha teaches Subhūti that one should seek the Prajñāpāramitā just like the Bodhisattva Sadāprarudita ("Always Weeping").
-In relating his story, the Buddha explains that Sadāprarudita, who seeks the Prajñāpāramitā, is told to go east by a voice, and then told by visions of the buddhas to seek the teacher Dharmodgata in Gandhavatī.
+In relating his story, the Buddha explains that Sadāprarudita, who seeks the Prajñāpāramitā, is told to go east by a voice, and then told by visions of the buddhas to seek out Dharmodgata, a dharma teacher (dharmabhāṇaka) living in Gandhavatī.
 Sadāprarudita's desire at that point is to know from whence the buddhas came and to where they went.
 Not having anything to offer the teacher as payment, Sadāprarudita offers himself for payment, but Māra deafens everyone so that they cannot hear him.
 Knowing this, Śakra manifests as a brahmin who offers to buy Sadāprarudita's heart, blood, and marrow.
 Agreeing and dissecting himself, he is saved by a merchant's daughter who offers to help him with her riches.
 Seeing his resolve, Śakra restores Sadāprarudita's dissected body parts and magically disappears.
 After finding Dharmodgata and honouring him, Sadāprarudita asks him from whence the buddhas came and to where they went.

 Chapter 31.
 Dharmodgata — In response, Dharmodgata suggests that the buddhas neither come nor go, since they are suchness.
 Sadāprarudita, rising in the air, offers himself to Dharmodgata.
 The merchant's daughter does likewise.
 Dharmodgata enters a samādhi for seven years—during this time, Sadāprarudita and the merchant's daughter stand outside his house for seven years.
 After leaving his samādhi, Dharmodgata teaches them the Prajñāpāramitā.
 Following this, Sadāprarudita enters millions of samādhis, including that of the "sameness of all phenomena."

 Chapter 32.
 Entrusting — The Buddha concludes by saying that Sadāprarudita, from then on, was never deprived of vision of the buddhas.

 After this, the Buddha again entrusts the sūtra to Ānanda, instructing him to copy and worship it as a book.
 He declares that so long as the Prajñāpāramitā exists, so long does the Buddha continue to teach the Dharma.